-The campus has an award-winning architectural design with five instructional classroom-laboratory wings and an administrative wing interconnected and joined at the center.
-The new Student Services Center on the east side of campus offers a front door into Parkland.
+The campus has an award-winning architectural design with five instructional classroomlaboratory wings and an administrative wing interconnected and joined at the center.
+The Student Union on the east side of campus offers a front door into Parkland.
 The S, T, and W instructional buildings are situated on the main campus, while Parkland College on Mattis is about one-half mile from the main campus.
 All facilities are handicapped accessible.